FrancescoXD/chip8/README.md

 ## Timers and Sound
 The **delay timer** is active whenever the delay timer register (*DT*) is non-zero.
 This timer does nothing more than subtract 1 from the value of DT at a rate of 60Hz.
 When DT reaches 0, it deactivates.
-The **sound timer** is active whenever the sound timer register (*STé) is non-zero.
+The **sound timer** is active whenever the sound timer register (*ST*) is non-zero.
 This timer also decrements at a rate of 60Hz, however, as long as ST's value is greater than zero, the Chip-8 buzzer will sound.
 The sound is decided by the author.